What are Electronic Signatures?

 The pinnacle of electronic signature types, Qualified Electronic Signatures (QES), offers the highest level of security and is considered the digital equivalent of a handwritten signature.
 It is issued by a qualified trust service provider and carries a presumption of correctness, backed by robust encryption technologies.

-Electronic signatures are gaining increased acceptance in legal circles, but the lack of a unified legal framework can often lead to misinterpretations.
-Different jurisdictions have various laws and regulations governing the use of electronic signatures.
-In the EU, the eIDAS regulation offers a comprehensive legal framework.
-However, the regulation allows for some variations in national laws, which can create complications.
+Electronic signatures are becoming more widely accepted in legal circles, but the lack of a uniform legal framework can often lead to misinterpretations.
+Different jurisdictions have their own laws and regulations regarding the use of electronic signatures.
+In the EU, the eIDAS regulation provides a comprehensive legal framework.
+However, the regulation allows for some variations in national laws, which can create complexities.

 The Question of Intent